-Table 3 above shows that there is no relationship between self -esteem and depression, (r=-.087,p=.393).
-The results show a negative correlation, this implies that depression was severe among students of with low self-esteem.
-Since p values (.393) are greater in magnitude than the level of significant (.393>0.05). therefore the alternative hypothesis is rejected and it is concluded that there is no relationship between self -esteem and depression.
+Correlation results in Table 6 above show that there is no relationship between self -esteem and depression, (r=-.087, p=.393).
+The results show a negative correlation; this implies that depression was severe among students of with low self-esteem.
+Since p values (.393) are greater in magnitude than the level of significant (.393>0.05).
+Therefore the alternative hypothesis is rejected and it is concluded that there is no relationship between self -esteem and depression.